genedan/TmVal/docs/glossary.rst

    principal
       (1) An initial investment of money.
       (2) The original amount of a loan that must be paid back.

+   prospective method
+      A method of calculating the outstanding loan balance at a point in time :math:`t` that sums up the remaining payments and discounts them to time :math:`t`.

    nominal discount rate
       the discount rate :math:`d^{(m)} compounded :math:`m` times per year.
 Money grows at a rate of: